yoshisuga/MAME4iOS/README.md

 ### Trigger buttons

 The trigger buttons are mapped to analog conrols and should be useful in assigning for pedal controls, for example.

+### Touch Screen Lightgun Support (new in 2018)

+You can now use the touch screen for lightgun games like Operation Wolf and Lethal Enforcers.
+Holding down your finger simulates holding down the trigger, which is mapped to the "X" button.
+Tap with 2 fingers for the secondary fire, or the "B" button.

+In full screen landscape mode, you can hide the onscreen controls using the "D-Pad" button at the top of the screen.
+When using a game controller, the top button of the screen opens the menu to load/save state or access settings.

+Tpuch Lightgun setup is in Settings -> Input -> Touch Lightgun, where you can disable it altogether, or use tapping the bottom of the screen to simulate shooting offscreen (for game that make you reload like Lethal Enforcers).

 ### tvOS